 - The business you run must produce an income verified with your tax records.

 - A part of the income that goes into the account must come from your own business.
-Moreover, you need to run the business on your own or with your spouse.
+Moreover, you need to run the business on your own or with your spouse or partners.

-- Every freelancer, small business owner with no employee (except their spouse), sole proprietor, an independent contractor is eligible for this retirement plan.
+- Every freelancer, small business owner with no employee (except their spouse), sole proprietor, and independent contractor is eligible for this retirement plan.

 Since the solo 401(k) plan requires you to have no other employees than yourself and your spouse, you can contribute as an employer as well as an employee.

-- Solo 401(k) Contribution Limits 2022 as an Employer: You can contribute additional profit sharing of up to 25% of your net self-employment income or compensation as an employer.
-The limit on compensation is $305,000 in 2022.
+- Solo 401(k) Contribution Limits 2023 as an Employer: You can contribute additional profit sharing of up to 20% or 25% of your net self-employment income or compensation as an employer depending upon how your business is established.
+The limit on compensation is $330,000 in 2023.

 Types of Solo 401(k) Plans